PanGalacticTech/project_template/[2]system_specification.md

 ### Optioneering Diagram
-_Flowcharts can be used to explore the relationships between different options, and display graphically how making specific design decisions will have effects on the other available options._
+_Flowcharts can be used to explore the relationships between different options, and display graphically how making specific design decisions will affect the other available options._

 ![image](https://user-images.githubusercontent.com/53580358/149507075-3be11e9f-9cd9-4e3a-bcb2-2ddf4bbdd5c4.png)